czheluo/MLCV/_posts/2018-05-12-An-Efficient-Iterative-Screen-Regression-model-For-Genome-wide-Association-Study-in-Structured-Populations.md

 <div align="center"><img src="{{ "/images/Blog/GWAS/MICEPVE.jpg" | prepend: site.baseurl }}"></div>

+a The distribution of all simulated effects (all true effect) and the distribution of effects of loci identified (100 casual loci within 100 simulations, and only true positive) by six methods.
+The solid line shows the effect size by different methods and the phenotype with 50% of PVE.
+The bottom boxplot was explained the variance of the loci effect estimated by ISR, FASTmrEMMA, FarmCPU, GEMMA, and CMLM within the 100 simulations.
+Performance of estimating PVE is measured by the root of mean square error (RMSE), where a lower value indicates better performance.
+The true PVEs are shown as the horizontal dash lines.
 #### Human

 <div align="center"><img src="{{ "/images/Blog/GWAS/HUMANPVE.jpg" | prepend: site.baseurl }}"></div>
+a The explained variance of the casual loci effects estimated by MLLM, FarmCPU, FaSTLMM, and PLINK-Fisher within the 100 simulations (The two simulations of Scenarios V (1-2)). b The distribution of all simulated effects (True Effect, black line) and the distribution of effects of loci identified (after 0.05 Bonferroni correction) by ISR (906 loci and 3461 loci), FarmCPU (760 loci and 3037 loci), FaSTLMM (433 loci and 2297 loci) and PLINK-Fisher (446 loci and 4041), respectively (The two simulations of Scenarios V (1-2)).
 # Real dataset

 ### Manhattan plot